-WHEREAS, the salaries and benefits offered by the City to its employees are designed to aid in the City's recruitment and retention efforts; and
+WHEREAS, the compensation and benefits offered by the City to its employees are designed to aid in the City's employee recruitment and retention efforts; and

-WHEREAS, Section 36506 of the California Government Code requires that the City Council of the City fix compensation of all appointive officers and employees by resolution or ordinance; and
+WHEREAS, Section 36506 of the California Government Code requires that the City Council of the City fix the compensation of all appointive officers and employees by resolution or ordinance; and

-WHEREAS, the current Memorandum of Understanding ("MOU") between the City and the Murrieta General Employees' Association (MGEA), adopted by City Council Resolution No. 19-4133 covering the period July 1, 2019 through June 30, 2022 ("MGEA MOU 2019-22") expired June 30, 2022; and
+WHEREAS, the most recent Memorandum of Understanding ("MOU") between the City and the Murrieta General Employees' Association ("MGEA"), adopted by City Council Resolution No. 23-4704 covering the period July 1, 2022 through June 30, 2024 ("MGEA MOU 2022-24") expired June 30, 2024; and

-WHEREAS, the City and MGEA met and conferred in good faith and reached a Tentative Agreement on a fair and equitable package of total compensation for a successor MGEA MOU for the period July 1, 2022 through June 30, 2024, pursuant to the Meyers-Milias-Brown Act ("MMBA") (Government Code sections 3500-3511) and the City's Employer-Employee Relations Resolution No. 93-214; and
+WHEREAS, the City and MGEA met and conferred in good faith and reached a Tentative Agreement on a fair and equitable package of total compensation for a successor MGEA MOU for the period July 1, 2024 through June 30, 2027 ("Tentative Agreement"), pursuant to the Meyers-Milias-Brown Act ("MMBA") (Government Code sections 3500-3511) and the City's Employer-Employee Relations Resolution No. 93-214; and

-WHEREAS, the members of the MGEA voted to ratify the Tentative Agreement, and the labor representatives of the City and the MGEA executed the Tentative Agreement for a successor MGEA MOU; and
+WHEREAS, the members of the MGEA voted to ratify the Tentative Agreement, and the labor representatives of the City and the MGEA executed the Tentative Agreement which Tentative Agreement was then approved by the City Council on September 3, 2024, with the adoption of Resolution No. 24-4783, to provide changes to employee compensation and benefits pending drafting, approval, and adoption of a successor MGEA MOU; and